 Our charges are going up from 1 April 2025.
 We’ll use the extra funding to invest in our network and improve our services over the next five years.

-On average, our bills for typical water and wastewater customers will increase by £17 per month in 2025-26.
+On average, our bills for typical water and wastewater customers have increased by £17 per month in 2025-26.
 Find out why our charges are changing.

 You can also view our previous charges.

-We go through how each of our customers are billed from unmetered, metered and wastewater.
+We go through how each of our customers is billed, including unmetered, metered, and wastewater.

 As you don't have a water meter, we'll work out your clean and wastewater charges based on the rateable value of your property.